tomeshnet/mesh-orange/README.md

-A Small ramdisk system running modern Debian
+A small ramdisk system running modern Debian
 ============================================

 This project will create system images for installing a Debian-based